postmanlabs/labs-docs/v6/pro/integrations/webhooks.md

 [![microsoft_flow_backup](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/webhooks_collections1.png)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/webhooks_collections1.png)

 #### See collection activity feed in Custom Webhooks
 The activity feed is where you can view all of the changes being made to your Postman Collection by your teammates.
-Integrating with Webhooks gives you the freedom to connect email services like Outlook, Gmail, or a custom SMTP service.
+Integrating with Webhooks gives you the freedom to connect with email services like Outlook, Gmail, or a custom SMTP service.
 You also have the option to set up Twilio to text you when updates are made to your feed.

 To see collection activity feed in Custom webhooks: